-The story about Newton that how he got inspired to formulate theory of gravitation by watching the fall of an apple from a tree is quite popular.
+The story about Newton that how he got inspired to formulate a theory of gravitation by watching the fall of an apple from a tree is quite popular.
 He was a revolutionary scientist who changed the way of understanding universe.

-At the age of 84, in 31 March 1727 (New Style) he died and was buried with full honors in Westminster Abbey.
+At the age of 84, on 31 March 1727 (New Style) he died and was buried with full honors in Westminster Abbey.
 Today, he is recognized as one of the most influential scientists of all time.